 Malaysia digital banking lures dozens of firms as fintechs expand in Asia

-SINGAPORE, July 1 (Reuters) - Southeast Asian ride-hailing-to-fintech group Grab and budget airline AirAsia (AIRA.KL) were among more than a dozen bidders involving over 50 companies that are vying for digital banking licences in Malaysia, people familiar with the matter said.
+SINGAPORE (Reuters) - Southeast Asian ride-hailing-to-fintech group Grab and budget airline AirAsia were among more than a dozen bidders involving over 50 companies that are vying for digital banking licences in Malaysia, people familiar with the matter said.

-Others who submitted bids by Wednesday's deadline included telecoms operator Axiata (AXIA.KL) and a consortium backed by Chinese tech firm Tencent (0700.HK), said the sources.
+Others who submitted bids by Wednesday’s deadline included telecoms operator Axiata and a consortium backed by Chinese tech firm Tencent, said the sources.

 They have been drawn in by relatively low financial entry barriers and the promise of a growing army of young smartphone users in a country with a population of more than 32 million.